ansys/scade-design-rules/doc/source/metrics/number_of_operators_per_package.rst

 Computation
 ===========
 This metric counts the number of operators in a package.
-The count of the operators defined at the model is associated to a virtual package named as the model without the suffix ``::``.
+The count of operators defined at the model is associated to a virtual package named as the model without the suffix ``::``.

 Customization